$B_s \to \mu^+ \mu^-$ in a Two-Higgs-Doublet Model with flavour-changing up-type Yukawa couplings: Introduction

-In this paper, we will consider the rare decay $B_s \to \mu^+ \mu^-$ in the context of a 2HDM with more general Yukawa couplings.
-The model under consideration will feature flavour-changing up-type Yukawa couplings of the additional neutral Higgs bosons, most notably a charm-top transition which may eliminate the Cabibbo-Kobayashi-Maskawa (CKM) suppression that is present in both the SM and the 2HDM type-II models.
-We put special emphasis on the leading corrections for large values of $\tan\beta$.
+In this paper, we propose a three-spurion 2HDM, a 2HDM which is more general than the popular type-I and type-II models (which it contains as limiting cases) but more constrained than the generic 2HDM.
+A process on which our model has characteristic imprints is $B_s \to \mu^+ \mu^-$, which we study in detail in this paper, including the calculation of two-loop QCD corrections.
+The model under consideration will feature flavour-changing up-type Yukawa couplings of the additional {heavy} neutral Higgs bosons, most notably a charm-top transition which may eliminate the Cabibbo-Kobayashi-Maskawa (CKM) suppression {in $b\to s$ transitions} that is present in both the SM and the 2HDM type-II models.

-The outline of the paper is as follows: In \autoref{sec:bsmumu}, we will introduce the effective operators contributing to the low-energy weak $B_s \to \mu^+ \mu^-$ decay.
-The Yukawa and Higgs sectors of the 2HDM are presented in \autoref{sec:yukawasector}, while \autoref{sec:setup} is dedicated to a short description of the computational setup used for the evaluation Feynman diagrams.
-The limiting case of the type-II 2HDM is introduced in \autoref{sec:decay2hdm}, with the additional contributions from flavour-changing neutral-Higgs Yukawa couplings being presented in \autoref{sec:newcontributions}.
-Finally, we will discuss the phenomenology of such models in \autoref{sec:phenopart}, before summarizing in \autoref{sec:summary}.
+The outline of the paper is as follows: The Yukawa and Higgs sectors of the three-spurion 2HDM are presented in \autoref{sec:yukawasector}, with particular emphasis on some peculiarities of this specific model.
+In \autoref{sec:bsmumu}, we will introduce the effective operators contributing to the low-energy weak $B_s \to \mu^+ \mu^-$ decay, while \autoref{sec:setup} is dedicated to a short description of the computational setup used for the evaluation of Feynman diagrams.
+The limiting case of the type-II 2HDM is discussed in \autoref{sec:decay2hdm}, with the additional contributions from flavour-changing neutral-Higgs Yukawa couplings being presented in \autoref{sec:newcontributions}.
+Finally, we will discuss the phenomenology of such models in \autoref{sec:phenopart} and summarize in \autoref{sec:summary}.